larryzodiac/car-succotash/README.md

 ## Usage

-Easiest method is to open a browser &amp; navigate to `http://localhost/api/v1`.
+Easiest method is to open a browser &amp; navigate to `http://localhost/api/v1` for Docker & http://localhost:8080/api/v1 for Node.

 Play around with the following query params: